Popular now on KPCC

 Kristen Muller is SCPR's Chief Content Officer.
 She oversees SCPR’s broadcast, digital, live event, news, on-demand, and programming activities.
 Prior to that, she was SCPR's Senior Managing Editor for News, and Senior Producer of Take Two and The Madeleine Brand Show.

-Kristen joined Southern California Public Radio after spending more than a decade at CBS Network News.
-There, Kristen was a Producer for The CBS Evening News and an Associate Producer at 60 Minutes II.
+Kristen joined SCPR after spending more than a decade at CBS News, where she was a producer for the CBS Evening News and an associate producer at 60 Minutes II.

 Stories by Kristen Muller